ejwillemse/BAN313/chapter2.md

 Data on all the previous productions of the company can be found in the `boatManufacturing` dataframe.

 For the last question we are going to predict how long a 340m length yacht is going to take to manufacture.
-We will also check whether we will be extrapolating, meaning that we are going to make a production based on a descriptive variable that falls outside our observed values.
+We will also check whether we will be extrapolating, meaning that we are going to make a prediction based on a descriptive variable value that falls outside our observed values.

 Similar to the previous questions we will do the following: